magic-lantern/fastai-notes/mimic_nlp_callbacks.md

 * with 10% dataset sample, it seems I could get by with perhaps 32GB system RAM

 For comparison:
-* 10% langauge model is ~ 1.2 GB in size
+* 10% language model is ~ 1.2 GB in size
   * Time to load existing language model:
     ```
     CPU times: user 3.29 s, sys: 844 ms, total: 4.14 s